-5.3 The Spatial Signature of possible_GE-Impact in Surface Water and Biofilm near GE
+5.3 The Spatial Signature of Impact in Surface Water and Biofilm near GE

-In order to We next visualize and evaluate the extent to which the identified GE-possible groundwater EM inputs contribute to the measured total PCBs in the biofilm.
-Surface water compositions are variable from day to day and may not represent a long-term distribution of impact, whereas biofilm integrates PCB inputs over the growing season. -and surface water, wWe grouped the PVA EMs into 4 categories: (1) the sum of all upstream contributions (Kaiser EM, IEP WWTP EM, all sporadic EMs), (2) Spokane County WWTP EM contributions alone to separate its contribution because it occurs between the GE source zone and the first available downstream water and biofilm sample locations, (3) the biofilm Aroclor 1254 EM contributions because it represents a non-GE background input to biofilm PCBs, and (4) the sum of the Aroclor 1260 and Aroclor 1248/54/60 possible groundwater both GE-EMs.
+We next visualize and evaluate the extent to which the identified possible groundwater EM inputs contribute to the measured total PCBs in the biofilm.
+Surface water compositions are variable from day to day and may not represent a long-term distribution of impact, whereas biofilm integrates PCB inputs over the growing season.
+We grouped the PVA EMs into 4 categories: (1) the sum of all upstream contributions (Kaiser EM, IEP WWTP EM, all sporadic EMs), (2) Spokane County WWTP EM contributions alone to separate its contribution because it occurs between the GE source zone and the first available downstream water and biofilm sample locations, (3) the biofilm Aroclor 1254 EM contributions because it represents a background input to biofilm PCBs, and (4) the sum of the Aroclor 1260 and Aroclor 1248/54/60 possible groundwater EMs.
 Within each of these groups, upstream and downstream results were averaged together separately to give a single representation of upstream vs. downstream source contributions in each of the 4 categories.
+Figure

-Figure 12 shows the results of these contributions as vertical bars, capturing the same information as in Figure 6 but separated into up- and downstream of GE and averaged.
-These are shown in panels A (biofilm) and C (surface water).
-For -each of the colored categories in the vertical bars panel B shows the absolute magnitude of increase or decrease in downstream samples over the contribution in upstream samples.
+12 shows the results of these contributions as vertical bars, capturing the same information as in Figure 6 but separated into up- and downstream of GE and averaged.
+For each of the colored categories in the vertical bars panel B shows the absolute magnitude of increase or decrease in downstream samples over the contribution in upstream samples.
 We call an increase a "gain" and a decrease a "loss" in order to be clear that this isn't a ratio or percent increase relative to the upstream contribution in the denominator.
 The percentages in this case refer to the percent of measured sample tPCBs that are sourced from each of the source categories.